csaratkar/eco_genomics/population_genomics/popgen_notes.md

 ## Author: Chanchal Saratkar

-### 09-10-2024 - Intro to Centaurea GBS data and working with VCF files
+### 09-10-2024 - Intro to Centaurea GBS data and working with VCF files in 01 VCF filtering.r

 We'll be analyzing the GBS data from three regions (Eu, Northeast, Pacific Northwest) starting today with variant call format files (VCF's)